Our environmental commitment

 BIOPLASTICS

 - bio-based plastics* which help to reduce CO2 and which are made with a renewable, non-fossil resource.
-This family includes non-biodegradable bio-based polymers such as bio-based PE, bio-based PET, bio-based PA, bio-based PU, and so on.

 - biodegradable plastics produced from organic material or based on biodegradable synthetic polyesters which can break down quickly in the environment, in part due to their reduced thickness.
-Some examples of biodegradable plastic include those derived from cornstarch, wheat, tapioca, potato, potato starch or vegetable scraps such as potato peel.
-These plastics are now widely used to make grocery bags and bags for kitchen waste.

 In our research and development departments, we study and test bio-plastics to understand their possible application for our products, the sustainability of their production, and the performance of the finished product.